wangziming1226-netizen/Master-Thesis-HealHandUnityProject/READMEE.md

 - No raw camera video is stored for formal evaluation.
 - No per-frame hand landmark trajectories are exported for formal analysis.
 - Exported outputs are limited to anonymised task-level and session-level summaries.
-- Participant consent forms, interview recordings, formal study data, and identifiable material are excluded from this repository.
+- Participant consent forms, exported formal logs, and identifiable administrative material are excluded from this repository.
+- Restricted experiment and interview videos are stored separately under `Study_Materials/Videos/` in this private repository for thesis supervision and examination only.

 Examples of task-level outputs include: